Abstract

 Direct Republicanism in the Administrative Process

-Traditional models of democratic legitimacy in administrative law focus on holding agencies accountable to elected officials or increasing interest-group participation in the regulatory process.
-The models are valuable but fall short, largely because their representative nature replicates rather than remedies the core principal-agent problem.
-More recently, some scholars and reformers have attempted engage citizens directly in the regulatory process.
-These efforts have not circumvented the representation-based problems, and they have introduced new ones as well - the high costs and other complications of direct democracy that counsel in favor of representative forms of government.
+Traditional models of democratic legitimacy in administrative law focus on agency accountability to elected officials or increasing interest group participation in the regulatory process.
+These models are valuable but ultimately fall short, largely because their representative nature replicates rather than remedies the core principal-agent problem.
+More recently, some scholars and reformers have attempted to engage citizens directly in the regulatory process.
+But these efforts have not circumvented the representation-based problems, and they also suffer from the high costs and other complications of direct democracy that counsel in favor of representative forms of government.

 Keywords: administrative law, citizen participation, public participation, deliberative democracy, jury, juries